quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #iana-tp-table title="Initial QUIC Transport Parameters Entries"}

-Additionally, each value of the format `31 * N + 27` for integer values of N (that is, `27`, `58`, `89`, ...)
-MUST NOT be assigned by IANA.
+Additionally, each value of the format `31 * N + 27` for integer values of N (that is, `27`, `58`, `89`, ...) are reserved and MUST NOT be assigned by IANA.

 ## QUIC Frame Type Registry {#iana-frames}

-IANA \[SHALL add/has added] a registry for "QUIC Frame Types" under a "QUIC Protocol" heading.
+IANA \[SHALL add/has added] a registry for "QUIC Frame Types" under a "QUIC" heading.

 The "QUIC Frame Types" registry governs a 62-bit space.
-This space is split into three spaces that are governed by different policies.
-Values between 0x00 and 0x3f (in hexadecimal) are assigned via the Standards Action or IESG Review policies {{!RFC8126}}.
-Values from 0x40 to 0x3fff operate on the Specification Required policy {{!RFC8126}}.
-All other values are assigned to Private Use
-{{!RFC8126}}.
+This registry follows the registration policy from {{iana-policy}}.
+Permanent registrations in this registry are assigned using the Specification Required policy {{!RFC8126}}, except for values between 0x00 and 0x3f (in hexadecimal; inclusive), which are assigned using Standards Action or IESG Approval as defined in Section 4.9 and 4.10 of {{!RFC8126}}.

-Registrations MUST include the following fields:
+In addition to the fields in {{iana-provisional}}, permanent registrations in this registry MUST include the following fields:

-Value:

-: The numeric value of the assignment (registrations will be between 0x00 and 0x3fff).
-A range of values MAY be assigned.

 Frame Name:

 : A short mnemonic for the frame type.

-Specification:

-: A reference to a publicly available specification for the value.

-The nominated expert(s) verify that a specification exists and is readily accessible.
-Specifications for new registrations need to describe the means by which an endpoint might determine that it can send the identified type of frame.
-An accompanying transport parameter registration (see
-{{iana-transport-parameters}}) is expected for most registrations.
-The specification needs to describe the format and assigned semantics of any fields in the frame.
+In addition to the advice in {{iana-policy}}, specifications for new permanent registrations SHOULD describe the means by which an endpoint might determine that it can send the identified type of frame.
+An accompanying transport parameter registration (see {{iana-transport-parameters}}) is expected for most registrations.
+Specifications for permanent registrations also needs to describe the format and assigned semantics of any fields in the frame.

-Expert(s) are encouraged to be biased towards approving registrations unless they are abusive, frivolous, or actively harmful (not merely aesthetically displeasing, or architecturally dubious).

 The initial contents of this registry are tabulated in {{frame-types}}.